Updated: Oct 12

 I digress.
 There is no issue in asking where are you from? –especially in new socialising environments such as the start of a new year, class, or school.
 The thing that makes university-life so engaging is the diversity of a student body; where you can meet and socialise with people from around the world.
 However, this is not an opportunity to start your own form of the third degree.
 If you are still confused, this post concisely summarises: say “Nothing.
 If the person in question wants to discuss their identity, they can bring it up at their own discretion.”

 Ketki currently studies Classics and English Literature at King’s College London.
-She is the deputy editor-in-chief of Strand Magazine, KCL’s ‘Arts and Culture’ publication.
+She is the Editor-in-chief of Strand Magazine, KCL’s ‘Arts and Culture’ publication.
 She explores what "multi-cultural identity" looks like, in London and beyond, within her writing.
-She is the author of the exclusive digital column "Ketki & The City", which explores life at the intersection of Gen Z and diaspora.
+She is the author of the exclusive digital column "Ketki & The City", where she explores life at the intersection of Gen Z and diaspora.